canlabluc/psd-slope-rs-gng/docs/protocol-gng-data.md

 Where:
 - Tmu: Event time in microseconds
-- Code: BESA output, 11 means blink
+- Code: BESA output, from off-line processing.
 - TriNo: Trigger Number.
-These are our port codes.
+These are our port codes, added to the recording during the task.
+- Comnt: Relevant event comment.
+Not really necessary for us to consider.

 # Go-NoGo
-This is the first set that we'll put through.
 Relevant trigger numbers and BESA codes are:
 ```
 TrigNo
 21 - Go prompt